iReepr/Short-Video-Recommender-System/README.md

 #### Training and Evaluation

 I trained the model using the train and validation dataframe, employing early stopping to prevent overfitting.
 To evaluate the model’s performance, I implemented and used several metrics including NDCG@k, MAE, RMSE, [Serendipity](images/serendipity.png), Popularity, and [Spearman correlation](https://en.wikipedia.org/wiki/Spearman's_rank_correlation_coefficient).
+* NDCG@k for ranking quality
+* Spearman correlation for ranking consistency.
+* MAE and RMSE for prediction accuracy.
+* Serendipity to measure novelty and diversity.
+* Popularity to detect bias towards popular items.

-For the baseline model, which outputs constant predictions for every video, the Spearman correlation is not defined.
-In this case, I assume a value of 0, representing the model’s complete inability to sort items by relevance.
+For the baseline model, which outputs constant predictions for every video, the Spearman correlation is not defined.So in this case, I assume a value of 0, representing the model’s complete inability to sort items by relevance.

 #### Hyperparameter Tuning

-Given the computational cost of hyperparameter optimization, I focused on **embedding dimension** and **dropout rate** as the main hyperparameters to tune.
+I also try to optimize the model’s performance by tuning hyperparameters but given the computational cost of hyperparameter optimization, I focused on **embedding dimension** and **dropout rate** as the main hyperparameters to tune.
 The **Keras Tuner** was used to perform the hyperparameter search.
 The hyperparameters tested were:

 * **Embedding dimension:** Ranges from 8 to 32 with a step of 8.
 * **Dropout rate:** Ranges from 0.1 to 0.3 to prevent overfitting.